 King’s Cross Station in London

-You’ll start off in London by visiting the iconic King’s Cross Station.
+Once you and your fellow Potterheads find flights to London, you’ll want to kick off your wizarding journey at King’s Cross Station.
 Since becoming famous (thanks to J.K.
 Rowling’s books about a young wizard and the film franchise based on it), there’s now a permanent addition right between Platforms 9 and 10 – you guessed it, 9 3/4!
 And trust us, you probably won’t be the only aspiring wizard there taking a photo of yourself attempting to walk through the wall!

 University of Oxford

-Only an hour away by train from London (with a change at Reading), Oxford University in Oxford is not only one of the most famous institutions of higher learning in the world, it also served as inspiration for many Harry Potter settings (scenes from some of the movies were actually filmed on campus).
-Grab your fellow Potterheads, take a stroll around the various colleges, and see how many features you can all recognize together.
+Only an hour away by train (with a change at Reading), Oxford University in Oxford is not only one of the most famous institutions of higher learning in the world, it also served as inspiration for many Harry Potter settings (scenes from some of the movies were actually filmed on campus).
+Take a stroll around the various colleges and see how many features you can all recognize together.

 Head to Gloucester Cathedral’s cloisters to check out the corridor that leads to the Fat Lady and Gryffindor’s common room (you’ll also recognize it as the corridor where “The Chamber of Secrets has been opened” was written in blood on the walls).
 Christ Church College also figures prominently in Harry Potter and the Philosopher’s Stone – the grand stairway was used as the one that led up to Hogwarts, while the Tudor architecture of the dining hall served as the inspiration for Hogwarts’ Great Hall.